Sairyss/domain-driven-hexagon/README.md

 **Note**: since most ports implementations are injected and executed in application service, Application Layer can be a good place to keep those ports.
 But there are times when the Domain Layer's business logic depends on executing some external resource, in such cases those ports can be put in a Domain Layer.

 **Note**: abusing ports/interfaces may lead to [unnecessary abstractions](https://mortoray.com/2014/08/01/the-false-abstraction-antipattern/) and overcomplicate your application.
-In some cases it is totally fine to depend on a concrete implementation instead of abstracting it with an interface.
+In a lot of cases it is totally fine to depend on a concrete implementation instead of abstracting it with an interface.
 Think carefully if you really need an abstraction before using it.

 Example files: